 - Sauté the mushrooms in a dry, non-stick pan until they sweat off all their liquid.
 There’s no need for any butter or oil at this stage.
 Keep frying them until they give off their liquid.
 They will be concentrated in flavour (and not dripping in oil!)

 - Add the cooked mushrooms to the whipping cream, infusing them (uncovered) over a low heat for 15 minutes.
-Blitz with a hand blender or food processor then add a dash of good quality truffle oil.
+Blitz with a hand blender or food processor then add the teaspoon of good quality truffle oil.

 - Whisk an egg with the cornflour in a small bowl then add to the cream and mushrooms.
 Keep whisking over a medium heat until the sauce thickens.